 - (v) if the data specified in the Data Collection Plan have not been submitted to CCAMLR for the most recent season in which fishing occurred, continued exploratory fishing by the Member which failed to report its data shall be prohibited until the relevant data have been submitted to CCAMLR and the Scientific Committee has been allowed an opportunity to review the data; - (vi) fishing capacity and effort shall be limited by a precautionary catch limit at a level not substantially above that necessary to obtain the information specified in the Data Collection Plan and required to make the evaluations outlined in paragraph 1(ii); - (vii) the name, type, size, registration number, and radio call sign of each vessel participating in the exploratory fishery shall be registered with the CCAMLR Secretariat at least three months in advance of starting fishing each season; and - (viii) each vessel participating in the exploratory fishery shall carry a scientific observer to ensure that data are collected in accordance with the agreed Data Collection Plan, and to assist in collecting biological and other relevant data. - 3.
 The Data Collection Plan to be formulated and updated by the Scientific Committee shall include, where appropriate: - (i) a description of the catch, effort, and related biological, ecological, and environmental data required to undertake the evaluations described in paragraph 1(ii), and the date by which such data are to be reported annually to CCAMLR; - (ii) a plan for directing fishing effort during the exploratory phase to permit the acquisition of relevant data to evaluate the fishery potential and the ecological relationships among harvested, dependent, and related populations and the likelihood of adverse impacts; and - (iii) an evaluation of the time-scales involved in determining the responses of harvested, dependent and related populations to fishing activities. - 4.
-Research and Fisheries Operations Plans to be prepared by Members participating or intending to participate in the exploratory fishery shall include as much of the following information as the Member is able to provide: - (i) a description of how the MemberÕs activities will comply with the Data Collection Plan developed by the Scientific Committee; - (ii) the nature of the exploratory fishery, including target species, methods of fishing, proposed region and maximum catch levels proposed for the forthcoming season; - (iii) biological information from comprehensive research/survey cruises, such as distribution, abundance, demographic data, and information on stock identity; - (iv) details of dependent and related species and the likelihood of them being affected by the proposed fishery; and - (v) information from other fisheries in the region or similar fisheries elsewhere that may assist in the evaluation of potential yield. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands. - 2 Except for waters adjacent to the Prince Edward Islands.
+Research and Fisheries Operations Plans to be prepared by Members participating or intending to participate in the exploratory fishery shall include as much of the following information as the Member is able to provide: - (i) a description of how the MemberÕs activities will comply with the Data Collection Plan developed by the Scientific Committee; - (ii) the nature of the exploratory fishery, including target species, methods of fishing, proposed region and maximum catch levels proposed for the forthcoming season; - (iii) biological information from comprehensive research/survey cruises, such as distribution, abundance, demographic data, and information on stock identity; - (iv) details of dependent and related species and the likelihood of them being affected by the proposed fishery; and - (v) information from other fisheries in the region or similar fisheries elsewhere that may assist in the evaluation of potential yield.

+1 Except for waters adjacent to the Kerguelen and Crozet Islands.

+2 Except for waters adjacent to the Prince Edward Islands.

-CONSERVATION MEASURE 72/XII Prohibition of Directed Fishing for Finfish in Statistical Subarea 48.1
+CONSERVATION MEASURE 72/XVI Prohibition of Directed Fishing for Finfish other than Longlining for Dissostichus spp. in Statistical Subarea 48.1

-Taking of finfish, other than for scientific research purposes, is prohibited in Statistical Subarea 48.1 from 6 November 1993 until at least such time that a survey of stock biomass is carried out, its results reported to and analysed by the Working Group on Fish Stock Assessment and a decision that the fishery be reopened is made by the Commission based on the advice of the Scientific Committee.
+Taking of finfish, other than for scientific research purposes, with the exception of longlining for Dissostichus spp. in waters deeper than 600 m in accordance with Conservation Measure 134/XVI, is prohibited in Statistical Subarea 48.1 from 8 November 1997 until at least such time that a survey of stock biomass is carried out, its results reported to and analysed by the Working Group on Fish Stock Assessment and a decision that the fishery be reopened is made by the Commission based on the advice of the Scientific Committee.

-CONSERVATION MEASURE 73/XII Prohibition of Directed Fishing for Finfish in Statistical Subarea 48.2
+CONSERVATION MEASURE 73/XVI Prohibition of Directed Fishing for Finfish other than Longlining for Dissostichus spp. in Statistical Subarea 48.2